Glenn Ståhl: Managerial career

 Ljungskile SK appointed Ståhl as new manager for the 2017 season.

 In 2018 he coached TB/FC Suðuroy/Royn in the Faroe Islands Premier League and had huge success with a 7th place in the league and semi-final in the cup, both record for the club.

 In 2019 he held a consultation role with Swedish FA to identify potential youth national team players born in 2004.

 For the 2020 season he signed with Faroese club NSÍ Runavík FC.
 The year in NSÍ Runavík FC was a success, such as a historical win when the club reached the first round in the UEFA Europa League for the first time in its history.
 Another club record and best result ever was that they only conceded 16 goals in 21 games (0,76) per game.
 NSI Runavik FC achieved 2,24 points per game, a record for any coach in the club's history.

-In 2021 he was appointed as Academy Director in KÍ Klaksvík.
+In 2021 he was appointed as academy director in KÍ Klaksvík.

 In 2022 he worked as the head coach of a Lithuanian club FK Riteriai between January and May.
+On 5 December 2023, Ståhl signed with FK Kauno Žalgiris of the Lithuanian A Lyga.